Filmmaker Avinash Das arrested for sharing photo of Amit Shah with suspended IAS officer

 On July 15, Das moved the Supreme Court challenging the High Court order.

 The 46-year-old filmmaker was raised in Patna.
-Das has previously worked as a journalist at the newspapers Dainik Bhaskar and Prabhat Khabar and the NDTV television network.
+Das has previously worked as a journalist at the Dainik Bhaskar and Prabhat Khabar newspapers and the NDTV television network.
 He made his directorial debut with the critically acclaimed Anaarkali of Aarah in 2017.
 Das was also the co-director of the first season of the Netflix series She.